 Google Docs

-Google Docs is the informal predecessor of Google Drive, if you will.
 Google Docs allows you to create documents from scratch or from pre-set templates as well as sort your already created documents.
+Through Templates, folks at Pepperdine using Google Apps can now share private templates for presentations, documents and spreadsheets.

 If you’ve never used Templates before in Google Docs, here’s a link to their help page: Google Help: Google Docs Templates